pbrdmn/brd.mn/src/articles/preparing-for-performance-reviews/index.md

 During your performance review, you will likely be evaluated based on the specific requirements and responsibilities of the role you have nominated for your promotion.

-To effectively demonstrate your readiness for the additional responsibilities, you can present your evidence which demonstrates how you have been working across the key areas and have been able to fulfil each of the requirements of the role, using one or more examples of recent work that showcase your capabilities.
+To effectively demonstrate your readiness for the additional responsibilities, you can present evidence that demonstrates how you have been working across the key areas and have been able to fulfil each of the requirements of the role, using one or more examples of recent work that showcase your capabilities.

-By following this pattern for each of the requirements for your desired role, you will place yourself in the best position for the performance review.
+Following this pattern for each of the requirements for your desired role, you will place yourself in the best position for the performance review.

 ---